desmos-labs/desmos/x/subspaces/spec/02-concepts.md

 The creation time of a subspace represents the block time at which the subspace was created.
 Note that this cannot be set externally nor edited, and is assigned automatically when a `MsgCreateSubspace` is handled.

 ## Section
-A Section is a zone within a subspace.
-Each section can represent a category or a topic, and they can be useful to build forum-like social networks, allowing a deeper way to manage and categorize contents.
-Sections can also be nested.
+A section can be seen as a folder within a subspace.
+It can be useful to represent a category or a topic, or to build forum-like social networks, allowing a better way to manage and categorize contents.
+Just like folders, you can also create nested sections.
-Furthermore, each subspace must have a root section (identified by the `0` ID) which is the highest section.
+By default, each subspace has a root section with id `0`.

 ### Subspace ID
 The ID of the subspace where the section exists.